 More information on AMBS–Great Plains is available from:

 E-mail: [email protected]

-AMBS–Great Plains is under the governance of AMBS.
+AMBS–Great Plains extension site is under the governance of AMBS.
 In addition, a regional Great Plains board serves in an advisory capacity.
 Most members of the Great Plains board are appointed by the Western District Conference, South Central Conference, Bethel College, Hesston College, and the AMBS board.